The health insurance industry has confronted many external

 incur to meet new data and regulatory demands.
 Carriers may see

-With organic growth remaining challenged, carriers in the health
+With organic growth remaining challenging, carriers in the health

-insurance sector are flocking to international markets, which
+insurance sector are flocking toward the international markets,

-specifically appear attractive on account of lesser regulations,
+which specifically appear attractive on account of lesser

-social health care systems along with increasing wealth and
+pressure on social health care systems along with increasing

-education in emerging markets are leading to higher demands for
+wealth and education in emerging markets are leading to higher

-health insurance and financial security.
-This provides carriers
+demands for health insurance and financial security.
+This

 Companies like Cigna and Aetna, which have active presence